joshlgrossman/lil-libs/stream.js/examples.md

     .filter(k => k === 65 || k === 97)
     .then(() => {
       console.log(
-        'this will only log if clicked for more than 1 sec and then A pressed';
+        'this will only log if clicked for more than 1 sec and then A pressed' );
-      )
     });
 ```